 With that being said, let’s see which are some of the best places to see street art in Paris.

 Popular street art tours in Paris

 Alternatively, if you don’t like exploring on your own and would like to join a guided street art tour in Paris, we have a few suggestions for you.
 One of the first things that come to mind when speaking of tours for exploring street art in Paris is Street Art Paris, arguably the best tour provider in Paris in its niche.
-Another great tour is the tour of the 13th Boulevard or if you’re feeling adventuristic, you can also take this self-guided bike tour that helps you discover the best street art Paris has to offer.
+Another great tour is the tour of the 13th Boulevard that also covers a lot of interesting monuments and fascinating samples of art deco architecture.
+Alternatively, if you’re feeling adventuristic, you can also take this self-guided bike tour that helps you discover the best street art Paris has to offer.

 Finally, if you need more inspiration, check out this list of galleries and art spaces that feature urban art in Paris.
 And if you want to try and follow our own self-guided tour of street art in Paris, take a look at our map.

 Did you like this post about street art in Paris?
 Which area seems the most interesting?
 If given the chance which one would you visit first?
 Feel free to share your thoughts in the comments!